-The David Roche Collection is honoured to have a significant portrait by leading Italian Grand Tour artist, Pompeo Batoni, on loan for extended exhibition.
-From a private collection, Portrait of Thomas Dawson (1725-1813), later First Viscount Cremorne, c.1749-1752 is exhibited in Australia for the first time and represents the earliest period of Batoni’s portraiture.
+The David Roche Collection is honoured to have a significant portrait by leading Italian Grand Tour artist, Pompeo Batoni, for extended exhibition.
+On loan from a private collection, Portrait of Thomas Dawson (1725-1813), later First Viscount Cremorne, c.1749-1752 is being exhibited in Australia for the first time and represents the earliest period of Batoni’s portraiture.
 Thomas Dawson is painted three-quarter length, in a green fur-trimmed coat with a fur collar, holding a spear and a dog with his other hand, a boar’s head to the right.

 The young Dawson was in Rome between 1749 and 1752 as part of his Grand Tour of Italy and commissioned his portrait from Batoni.
 A number of aristocratic Irishmen were amongst Batoni’s earliest clients and likely they introduced Dawson to the artist.
-Stylistically, the portrait is similar to those painted of Matthew Fetherstonhaugh, First Bt, 1751, and Benjamin Lethieullier, 1752, both at Uppark House, England.
+Stylistically, the portrait is similar to those painted of Matthew Fetherstonhaugh, First Bt, 1751, and Benjamin Lethieullier, 1752, both at Uppark House in West Sussex, England.
 Like Dawson, they were presented as a hunter of old, with archaic boar spear, a hunt dog and fashionable clothing.
-Some art historian’s theorise that the accoutrement link the sitter to Endymion, an Ancient Greek shepherd and hunter.
+Some art historians theorise that the accoutrements link the sitter to Endymion, an Ancient Greek shepherd and hunter.

 Robert Reason, Senior Curator